ReneOlsthoorn/Ground/README.md

 ### State of Ground : Alpha
 The Ground language is Alpha, so bugs and changes are plenty.
 Do not use the language if you look for a stable language.
 Ground is created to facilitate the production of compact high performance code.
-It's a language for expert demo coders.
 Ground will always be Alpha!

 ### Running the smoothscroller.g example
 You will need 3 additional files to run the smoothscroller.g sample.
 First, the font which is located in the Resources